onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

 |FileExpl| symbol in the upper left corner.
 Expand the ``docs`` folder by
 clicking on the ``>`` symbol.
 Select the file ``index.rst``.
 The code shows up in the right pane window of VSC.

+Alternatively you can open this guide and see how it looks in the reStructuredText format.
+It can be found in ``docs/guides/onap-documentation`` and is named ``setup-of-a-doc-dev-system.rst``.

 Problem Window
 --------------